diodiogod/comfyUI-Realtime-Lora/readme_beta.md

 ## Getting Started

-There are critical example workflows with useful info included in the custom_nodes/comfyUI-Realtime-Lora folder.
+There are example workflows included in the custom_nodes/comfyUI-Realtime-Lora folder.
 Open one in ComfyUI and:

 1. Paste the path to your training backend installation (sd-scripts, Musubi Tuner, or AI-Toolkit)
 2. For SDXL/SD1.5: select your checkpoint from the dropdown